 So the astronauts have only one attempt to launch themselves out into space and try and get through the open, still functioning, airlock on the Icarus two.
 As fate would have it, they have one suit, which they give to Capa, since he’s the brains of the operation and they need him to operate the payload.
 As such Harvey and Mace will be going it without any protective gear, while Searle will stay behind.

-It informed Mike that they were not shooting out of simply an enclosed airlock but that they had the entire pressure of the Icarus 1, or most of it--the part Searle hadn't closed off at any rate--launching them over to Icarus 2.
+Over on his blog, I informed Mike that they were not shooting out of simply an enclosed airlock but that they had the entire pressure of the Icarus 1, or most of it--the part Searle hadn't closed off at any rate--launching them over to Icarus 2.

 I agree with Mike, however, that a single airlock wouldn’t contain enough atmospheric pressure to shoot them across the void, but its seems to me that nearly the entire pressure of the ship behind them might do the trick.
 At the very least it is more believable, from a scientific standpoint, even if it’s not perfect science.